Spinal Cord Injury Lawyer in Fort Worth

 - Odd positioning and twisting of the back and neck.

-When a person is diagnosed with a spinal cord injury, some of the symptoms that a person might expect to experience include:
+When a person is diagnosed with a spinal cord injury, some of the long-term symptoms that a person might expect to experience with most spinal cord injuries include:

 - Paralysis and impaired motor skills